Moonshine Money - All Posts in this Category

 Common wisdom holds that “buying is always better than renting”, or “renting is just flushing money down the drain”.
 It’s simply not that simple.

 The truth is that in some scenarios, buying a home is better than renting, and in some other scenarios, renting a home is better than buying.
 I know it’s not a satisfying answer, but it’s the reality.
-Depending on the some assumptions (home purchase price, home price appreciation rate, mortgage interest rate, rent price, opportunity cost of your down payment), the answer can swing either way.
+Depending on the assumptions (home purchase price, home price appreciation rate, mortgage interest rate, rent price, opportunity cost of your down payment), the answer can swing either way.

 As a result, it’s very important that you run the math on whether buying is a home is better than renting a comparable home.
 You can use this calculator which I’ve built to run that Rent vs Buy math.
 You should try out a few different scenarios so that you get a good sense of how much the answer can change even after making small tweaks to the assumptions.